igbatov/sci-map/README.md

 # sci-map-vue3-ts

 ## Concept
-The main goal of the project is to enforce one's curiosity in science and channel it to practical action - job change or crowdfunding support
+The main goal of the project is to enforce one's curiosity in exploring science and ease channeling this curiosity to practical action - job change or crowdfunding support

-We are implementing it with the crowdsources-based map of knowledge.
+The idea is to create crowdsources-based map that gives structure in scientific knowledge, job internships and crowdfunding projects.

 Hypothesis is that such map will help discover new knowledge efficiently and one will start making her own notes and eventually be ready to change job to more suitable or choose crowdfunding project to support.